-Fremantle History Centre photo #4702.
+Fremantle Library photo #4702.
 Houses on Arthur Head in the 1910s.
 The house on the extreme left was occupied by the Windsor family and on the right side by the Nicholas family.
 The steps of the Roundhouse are to the left.

-Compare Arthur Head in Stout's 1890 photo with the 1986 aerial photo below: a great deal of rock has been removed from the western section, where J Shed now is.
+Compare Arthur Head in Stout's 1890 photo above with the 1986 aerial photo below: a great deal of rock has been removed from the western section, where J Shed now is.

 Bathers Beach from Arthur Head, 2015, showing the Kidogo Arthouse (the kerosene store - which would have stored fuel for the second lighthouse), a structure representing the mortuary, and part of a sculpture exhibition.